 Key Takeaways

-- When it comes to rewards, no one can touch the potential of what the Cobalt offers.
+- When it comes to rewards, no other card compares to what the Amex Cobalt offers.

 Never miss an amazing deal again + get our bonus 250+ page eBook for FREE.
 Join 50,000 other Canadians who receive our weekly newsletter – learn more.